ragnarlotus/vue-flux-docs/src/documentation-6/Components/VueFlux.md

 By default the width will be the parent's width and height.

-If no height defined, will calculate the height using the width as per 16:9 ratio.
+If no height defined, will calculate the height using a 16:9 ratio.

+If you want to define a size, avoid using `width` and `height` in the style attibte as those values will be applied always, even in full screen.
+So better use a class in `vue-flux` component to set the `style` attribute in the parent to set a specific size.

 ## Properties